sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Features

-* Scan npm, Maven, Go or PyPi projects
+* Scan npm, Maven, Golang or PyPi projects
 * See all components with vulnerable components highlighted

 ## ![1574377213618](media/ossindex-scan-dark.png)